alexsniffin/go-auto-gpt/README.md

 - Lacking proper chains and memory
 - No persistent memory
 - No embeddings
-- Only setup to run text-davinci-003 (this can be switched in the code)
+- Only setup to run text-davinci-003 with default settings (this can be switched in the code)
 - Only one tool (it will get confused if you ask something it can't do, e.g. I asked it to search for trends in AI and it tried to search the filesystem)
 - Terminal agent will sometimes try to brute force its way to a solution
   - because of this, it has a hardcoded maxAttempts for diagnosing problems